A premise that supports the whole post: a first "serious" version of the metaverse should start in the next five years.

 Consumers are already using their apps and websites to buy goods.
-On Instagram, nearly two-thirds of the top 100 companies have already implemented the new shop feature, which allows users to purchase items without leaving the app.
+On Instagram, nearly two-thirds of the top 100 businesses have already implemented the new store feature, which allows users to purchase items without leaving the app.
 In the metaverse, we will no doubt see similar strategies employed: firms that operate only in the metaverse.
-Others who will sell physical products in the metaverse, exploiting the new possibilities that technology will give to the retail trade.
+Others who will sell physical products in the metaverse, taking advantage of the new possibilities that technology will give to the retail trade.

 Creators never die

 There will be more virtual goods that people will start producing and even selling in the metaverse.
 A new virtual craftsmanship.
 It could be buildings, or entire planets, or avatar clothing, or a new skin.